25 Online Editing Jobs for Freelancers

 Requirements: Editor World hires native English speakers from the United States, the United Kingdom, and Canada.
 Their main requirements are editing and proofreading experience and a bachelor’s degree or higher.

-Cambridge Proofreading offers proofreading and editing services to a wide range of clients, but most of their clients are students and academics.
+Cambridge Proofreading offers proofreading and editing services to a wide range of clients, but most are students and academics.

 Their editors are responsible for proofreading.

-Requirements: At a minimum, you need a bachelor’s degree, some editing experience, and an outstanding grasp of the English language.
-But they strongly prefer editors with more advanced qualifications, such as a master’s or PhD.
+Requirements: At a minimum, you need a bachelor’s degree, some editing experience, and an excellent grasp of the English language.
+But they prefer editors with more advanced qualifications, such as a master’s or PhD.

 Please see their site for the complete list of requirements.

-Availability: They’re looking for freelance editors.
-You can start here if you’d like to apply.
+Availability: You can start here if you’d like to apply.

 Sibia offers editing and proofreading for all kinds of documents.